 We know people want their skin to "feel" clean.
 I hear it all the time.
 My counter arguments—wash with water and use yoghurt or lycopene-rich marinara sauce to clean your face—may be persuasive, but truth is most people are simply more comfortable with a cleanser and an exfoliant.
 So I responded by creating a cleanser and an exfoliation treatment that do not disrupt either lipid or microbial balance.
 The new formulas have proven so successful that even I prefer them over my tried-and-true yoghurt.

-Cleanser de Jour is an oil-based cleanser chock full of good things:
+Replenishing Oil Cleanser is an oil-based cleanser chock full of good things:

 This multifunction cleanser cleans, declogs pores, maintains lipid balance, exerts an antioxidant effect and restores microbial balance all at the same time.

-Profoliation Mask, like Cleanser de Jour, is true multitasker.
+Probiotic+Exfoliation Mask, like Replenishing Oil Cleanser, is true multitasker.

 Most masks leave your skin an arid desert full of dying microbes.
-Profoliation Mask leaves your skin a moist, vibrant and happy landscape.
+Probiotic+Exfoliation Mask leaves your skin a moist, vibrant and happy landscape.
 Don’t exfoliate—profoliate!